Lima Memorial Health System Logo

 How the Test is Performed

-A nerve biopsy is most often done on a nerve in the ankle, forearm, or along a rib.
+A nerve biopsy is most often done on a nerve in the ankle called the sural nerve.
+Other sites may be used, depending on the test.

-The health care provider applies medicine to numb the area before the procedure.
-The doctor makes a small surgical cut and removes a piece of the nerve.
+Your health care provider applies numbing medicine (local anesthetic) to the area before the procedure.
+The provider makes a small surgical cut and removes a piece of the nerve.
 The cut is then closed and a bandage is put on it.
 The nerve sample is sent to a lab, where it is examined under a microscope.

 How to Prepare for the Test